Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Jet differentials

 where $Z_\alpha$ is one of the connected components of $Z\smallsetminus Z'$ and $Z'$ is chosen as in (7.27); especially, if $W=0$, we conclude that $f_{[k]}(\bC)$ must be contained in one of the $Z_\alpha$'s.
 In the sequel, we always consider such a subvariety $Z$ of $X_k$ as a directed pair $(Z,W)$ by taking the induced structure described above.
-By (7.28), if we proceed by induction on $\dim Z$, the study of curves tangent to $V$ that have a $k$-lift $f_{[k]}(\bC)\subset Z$ is reduced to the study of curves tangent to $(Z,W)$.
+By (7.28), if we proceed by induction on $\dim Z$, the study of curves tangent to $V$ that have an order $k$ lifting $f_{[k]}(\bC)\subset Z$ is reduced to the study of curves tangent to $(Z,W)$.
 Let us first quote the following easy observation.

 \claim 7.29.
 Observation|For $k\ge 1$, let $Z\subsetneq X_k$ be an irreducible algebraic subset that projects onto~$X_{k-1}$, i.e.\ $\pi_{k,k-1}(Z)=X_{k-1}$.
 Then the induced directed variety \hbox{$(Z,W)\subset(X_k,V_k)$}, satisfies